Udokailodigwe/Udokailodigwe/README.md

 ### Hello & welcome 👋

-  Meet Udoka, a solution-oriented software developer, who sees an opportunity for success in any life situation.
+  I am Udoka, a solution-oriented software developer, who sees an opportunity for success in any life situation.
 <br>
 <br>
   I am a core user-centric developer, and I deeply understand the main criteria that make a product outstanding.